KDAB/knut/docs/contributing/unit-tests.md

 ### Enabling or disabling tests

 Some tests can't be run without `clangd` or with a version of `clangd` older than 13.0.
-In this case, you can add some macro at the begining of the tests:
+In this case, you can add some macro at the beginning of the tests:

 - `CHECK_CLANGD` to skip the test if there are no `clangd`
 - `CHECK_CLANGD_VERSION` to skip the test if there are no `clangd` or an obsolete one